Architecture Overview

 - Runtime creation and kernel lifecycle management

-- CPU backend (fully functional)
+- CPU backend (fully functional, testing and development fallback)

 - Message passing infrastructure (queues, serialization, HLC timestamps)